 - the thermostat can’t control the corresponding HVAC system(s)

-If your Nest Thermostat is on but you can’t control it or it’s slow, try manually restarting it and turn the thermostat off and then back on again.
+If your Nest Thermostat is on but you can’t control it or it’s slow, try manually restarting it by turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cable plugged into a wall charger or a computer.

-After around 10 minutes of charging, detach the Nest Thermostat from the USB cord.
+After around 10 minutes of charging, detach the Nest Thermostat from the USB charger.
 If the component has turned on while charging, shut it down and then turn it back on again, manually restarting the system.
 Once it has fully restarted, plug it back in to complete charging.
-After about 60 minutes of charging, detach the Nest Thermostat and reconnect it to its base.
+After about 60 minutes of charging, unplug the Nest Thermostat and reattach it to its base.

-You should be ready to rock and this point, but again, for more thorough instructions and information, visit Nest Support.
+You should be good to go and this point, but again, for more thorough instructions and information, visit Nest Support.

-If you have tried both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in reinforcements.
+If you have attempted both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in some experts.
 Enter us!
-If Aramendia Plumbing, Heating and Air put in your Nest Thermostat, please feel free to call us at 210-404-4233 or schedule an appointment online.
+If Aramendia Plumbing, Heating and Air put in your Nest Thermostat, please give us a call at 210-404-4233 or schedule an appointment online.
 If your Nest Thermostat was not set up by Aramendia Plumbing, Heating and Air, please connect with Nest Support here.

-Also, do not let this matter worry you about your Nest’s reliability.
+Also, do not let this occurrence worry you about your Nest’s reliability.
 By owning and properly utilizing Nest, your thermostat is actually saving money for you all hours of the day.
-When set it up appropriately, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings daily, which typically results in payback within a year.
+When set it up appropriately, Nest intelligently learns your lifestyle, then adjusts your heating and cooling use to optimize energy savings every day, which typically results in payback within a year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the best investments in your home that you can make.